Jeanine Pirro: Assistant District Attorney

 In 1975, District Attorney Carl Vergari appointed Pirro to the position of Assistant District Attorney of Westchester County in New York State, where she began her career by writing appeals and handling minor cases.
 In 1977, Pirro approached Vergari and requested that he apply for a federal grant for local district attorney's offices to establish bureaus that specialized in domestic violence.
 She hoped that Vergari would take advantage of potential funding, as well as a 1977 change in New York law that moved many domestic violence cases from family court to criminal court.
 Vergari agreed to apply for the grant, and his office became one of four in the nation to win the grant.
 In 1978, he appointed Pirro to be the first chief of the new Domestic Violence and Child Abuse Bureau.
 Pirro was known to be an aggressive bureau chief.
 Due to possible coercion, she had a strict policy against dropping cases at a victim's request.

-Many people praised Pirro for her passion as Domestic Violence Bureau Chief, but she attracted increasing criticism from some colleagues for what they considered her "attention-grabbing" behavior and violations of tradition.
-On multiple occasions, Chief District Attorney Vergari spoke to Pirro concerning her violation of office policy.
+On multiple occasions, Vergari spoke to Pirro concerning her violation of office policy.
 She had issued press releases with her own name—and not Vergari's—on top.
 The relationship between Pirro and Vergari disintegrated in the late 1980s, after Pirro claimed sole responsibility for the establishment of the Domestic Violence and Child Abuse Bureau.